vonovak/react-native-add-calendar-event/README.md

 # react-native-add-calendar-event

 This package alows you to start an activity (Android) or show a modal window (iOS) for adding, viewing or editing events in device's calendar.
 Through a promise, you can find out if a new event was added and get its ID, or if it was removed.
-The functionality is provided through native modules and won't therefore work with Expo.

 For managing calendar events without the UI for user to interact with, see [react-native-calendar-events](https://github.com/wmcmahan/react-native-calendar-events).